All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For type 2 diabetes, semaglutide has broader insurance coverage.
 Most commercial plans and many Medicare Part D plans include it on their formulary, though prior authorization may be required.
 Your provider typically needs to document that you have a diagnosis of type 2 diabetes and may need to show that you've tried other medications first (step therapy).

 For weight management, coverage is much more limited.
 Historically, most insurance plans excluded anti-obesity medications entirely.
 This is changing.
 More commercial plans are adding coverage, especially as employer groups recognize the long-term cost savings of treating obesity.
-However, Medicare still does not cover semaglutide for weight loss under current law.
+But Medicare still doesn't cover semaglutide for weight loss under current law.

 If insurance doesn't cover your indication, compounded semaglutide through a platform like FormBlends offers a more affordable alternative.
 Compounded semaglutide is a personalized medication prepared by a licensed US-based 503A pharmacy, prescribed by a licensed provider based on your individual needs.
 You can review for current rates.